 IT Band Syndrome

-Do you have a pain running along the outside of your leg, and you can’t figure out what’s causing it?
-Or maybe you have been diagnosed with Iliotibial Band Syndrome, and you are thinking, what’s next?
+Do you have a pain running along the outside of your leg, and you can't figure out what might be causing it?

-If you want to know how IT band syndrome develops, what type of problems it causes, and what treatment options are available, you’ve come to the right place!
+If you want to know how this syndrome develops, what type of problems it causes, and what treatment options are available, you’ve come to the right place!

 The iliotibial band (usually called IT band) is a thick band of fibrous tissue that runs from your hip and attaches below your knee, at the outside edge of the tibia (shinbone).